au1rey/MAT434/README.md

 # MAT434

-About:
-This repository contains coursework from my Statistical Modeling class, using RStudio and Quarto for data analysis and visualization.

 🚀 About This Repository
 This collection showcases my work in statistical modeling, demonstrating skills in data exploration, hypothesis testing, predictive modeling, and visualization.